 - Backend development – up to 3 months (~540 hours).

 Total time for MVP with basic features: ~2040 hours.

 The final cost depends on your service provider’s hourly rates.
 If choosing the North American rates, your expenses on developing a taxi booking app will be ~$325,000.
-The same app in Ukraine will be $51,000-61,000.
+The same app in Eastern Europe will be $51,000-61,000.

 Take notice that these rough calculations don’t include the costs of marketing, maintenance, and support, server expenses, etc.